-- The Company's mineral resource and mineral reserve estimates are estimates only and no assurance can be given that any particular level of recovery of minerals will in fact be realized or that identified mineral resources or mineral reserves will ever qualify as a commercially mineable (or viable) deposit. - The Company's operations and the development of its projects may be adversely affected if it is unable to maintain positive community relations. - The Company is exposed to risks associated with doing business with counterparties, which may impact the Company's operations and financial condition. - Any limitation on the transfer of cash or other assets between the Company and the Company's subsidiaries, or among such entities, could restrict the Company's ability to fund its operations efficiently or the ability of its subsidiaries to distribute cash otherwise available for distributions. - The Company is subject to risks associated with its reliance on consultants and others for mineral exploration and exploitation expertise. - Pandemics could have a material adverse effect on the Company's business, operations, financial conditions and stock price. - The current military conflict in Ukraine and the economic or other sanctions imposed may impact global markets in such a manner as to have a material adverse effect on the Company's business, operations, financial condition and stock price. - If the Company is unable to ultimately generate sufficient revenues to become profitable and have positive cash flows, it could have a material adverse effect on its prospects, business, financial condition, results of operations or overall viability as an operating business (including its ability to repay the Synergy Financing, in respect of which, substantially all of the Company's consolidated assets have been secured). - The Company is subject to liquidity risk and therefore may in the future have to include a "going concern" note in its financial statements. - The Company may not be able to obtain sufficient financing in the future on acceptable terms, which could have a material adverse effect on the Company's business, results of operations and financial condition.
-In order to obtain additional financing, the Company may conduct additional (and possibly dilutive) equity offerings or debt issuances in the future. - Western governmental actions in respect of critical minerals may affect the Company's business. - The Company may be unable to achieve cash flow from operating activities sufficient to permit it to pay the principal, premium, if any, and interest on the Company's indebtedness, or maintain its debt covenants. - The Company has not declared or paid dividends in the past and may not declare or pay dividends in the future. - The Company has increased costs as a result of being a public company both in Canada listed on the TSXV and in the United States listed on the Nasdaq, and its management is required to devote further substantial time to United States public company compliance efforts. - If the Company does not maintain implement and maintain adequate and appropriate internal controls over financial reporting as outlined in accordance with NI 52-109 or the Rules and Regulations of the SEC, the Company will have to continue to report a material weakness and disclose that the Company has not maintained appropriate internal controls over financial reporting. - As a foreign private issuer, the Company is subject to different U.S. securities laws and rules than a domestic U.S. issuer, which may limit the information publicly available to its shareholders. - Failure to retain key officers, consultants and employees or to attract and, if attracted, retain additional key individuals with necessary skills could have a materially adverse impact upon the Company's success.
+- The Company's future production estimates are based on existing mine plans and other assumptions which change from time to time.
+No assurance can be given that such estimates will be achieved. - The Company may experience unexpected costs and cost overruns, problems and delays during construction, development, mine start-up and operations for reasons outside of the Company's control, which have the potential to materially affect its ability to fully fund required expenditures and/or production or, alternatively, may require the Company to consider less attractive financing solutions. - The Company's capital and operating cost estimates may vary from actual costs and revenues for reasons outside of the Company's control. - The Company's operations are subject to the high degree of risk normally incidental to the exploration for, and the development and operation of, mineral properties. - Insurance may not be available to insure against all such risks, or the costs of such insurance may be uneconomic.
+Losses from uninsured and underinsured losses have the potential to materially affect the Company's financial position and prospects. - The Company is subject to risks associated with securing title, property interests and exploration and exploitation rights. - The Company is subject to strong competition in Brazil and in the global mining industry. - The Company may become subject to government orders, investigations, inquiries or other proceedings (including civil claims) relating to health and safety matters, which could result in consequences material to its business and operations. - The Company's mineral resource and mineral reserve estimates are estimates only and no assurance can be given that any particular level of recovery of minerals will in fact be realized or that identified mineral resources or mineral reserves will ever qualify as a commercially mineable (or viable) deposit. - The Company's operations and the development of its projects may be adversely affected if it is unable to maintain positive community relations. - The Company is exposed to risks associated with doing business with counterparties, which may impact the Company's operations and financial condition. - Any limitation on the transfer of cash or other assets between the Company and the Company's subsidiaries, or among such entities, could restrict the Company's ability to fund its operations efficiently or the ability of its subsidiaries to distribute cash otherwise available for distributions. - The Company is subject to risks associated with its reliance on consultants and others for mineral exploration and exploitation expertise. - Pandemics could have a material adverse effect on the Company's business, operations, financial conditions and stock price. - The current military conflict in Ukraine and the economic or other sanctions imposed may impact global markets in such a manner as to have a material adverse effect on the Company's business, operations, financial condition and stock price. - If the Company is unable to ultimately generate sufficient revenues to become profitable and have positive cash flows, it could have a material adverse effect on its prospects, business, financial condition, results of operations or overall viability as an operating business (including its ability to repay the Synergy Financing, in respect of which, substantially all of the Company's consolidated assets have been secured). - The Company is subject to liquidity risk and therefore may in the future have to include a "going concern" note in its financial statements.